opsone-ch/documentation/www/services/websites/index.md

 If the IP creates more than 15req. /sec the webserver responds with the 503 status code ("service unavailable")

-#### Adjust limits
+### Adjust limits

-To adjust this limits (e.g. for API calls, Intranet sites, etc), set a higher "load zone" in your cnf/nginx.conf.
+To adjust this limits (e.g. for special applications such as API calls, etc), set a higher "load zone" in your local configuration (~/cnf/nginx.conf):

 ```
 # connection limits (e.g. 50 connections)